 The CIA needs to be banned because there is no hope for a fix (Global Research, Canada)

-Over the years of its existence, the "agency", as it is called, transmitted so many erroneous information to the American presidents on so many important issues, violated so many laws, falsified so many elections, overthrew so many governments, financed so many dictators, killed and tortured so many what innocent people are, that the pages of his official history appear written in blood rather than ink.
-People all over the world consider the CIA a shameful organization, and such an assessment, to the shame of all of America, is mostly accurate.
-In addition, since President Obama has almost a dozen other major intelligence agencies, from which he receives advice and information, why does he need the CIA?
-In one fell swoop, he can exclude employees from the federal payroll for 27000 salaries, saving billions of dollars to taxpayers and erasing the dirty spot of the CIA from the American flag.
+Over the years, the "agency," as it is called, has fed American presidents so much bad information on so many important issues, broken so many laws, rigged so many elections, overthrown so many governments, funded so many dictators, and murdered and tortured so many innocent people that the pages of its official history seem written in blood instead of ink.
+People around the world regard the CIA as a disgraceful organization, and that assessment is, to America's shame, largely accurate.
+Besides, since President Obama has nearly a dozen other major intelligence agencies from which he receives advice and information, what does he need the CIA for?
+He can take 27000 employees off the federal payroll in one fell swoop, saving taxpayers many billions of dollars and wiping the CIA stain off the American flag.

-If you think this is a “radical” idea, think again.
-Radicalism smacks of just what we give the crowd of operatives under cover to dart around the world, sowing confusion and chaos, because they do not think about morality, nor, for that matter, about charity, which is an integral part of any great faith.
-The proposal to waive accusations against the CIA investigators, as President Obama calls them (read, executioners), is terrifying.
-These crimes must be somehow and once stopped, otherwise they will be repeated again.
+If you think this is a "radical" idea, think again.
+What is radical is that we allow a bunch of undercover operatives to run around the world, wreaking havoc, because they have no regard for morality or, for that matter, for the compassion that is an integral part of any great faith.
+The proposal to drop charges against CIA interrogators, as President Obama calls them (read: torturers), is appalling.
+These crimes must be stopped, sometime, or they will happen again.

 "The CIA had secret interrogation centers before — from 1950 onwards, and they were in Germany, Japan and Panama," writes New York Times reporter Tim Weiner in his book, Legacy of Ashes, The History of CIA "(Legacy of Dust, or the story of the CIA).
 Weiner received the Pulitzer Prize for his work in covering the activities of the intelligence community.
 "It participated in the torture of captured enemies earlier, beginning in 1967, acting in Vietnam as part of the Phoenix program.
 It had previously kidnapped suspects of terrorism and murder ...", the author notes.